najirod02/Dataviz/README.md

 For Inkscape (Lab 3), since there is no dedicated notebook, a folder named `inkscape` contains the original plots showed during the lecture.
 In particular, in the `output-svg` folder it is possible to visualize the first version (`before_lab03.png`) and the final version (`lab03.png`) which has been generated for the assignment.

+## Exam practice

+The folder `Practice_exam` contains an example of exam, which is given as a notebook file.
+All instructions are already written on it.

 ## Installation
 Given the amount of modules needed for each notebook, a `requirements.txt` has been generated so that it can be used to install directly all the modules needed, simply type in your terminal: